 Everyone should be investing.
-We will show you where to invest whether you have $100, $1000, or $10,000.
-The important thing is that you start investing today.
+We will show you where to invest $100, $1000, or $10,000.

 Where To Invest $100

-The fee to invest with Betterment is very low..
-For accounts worth $0-$10,000, the fee is 0.35% if you auto-deposit at least $100 a month.
+There is no minimum to open a Betterment account.
+Part of the Betterment philosophy is to make investing available to everyone.The fee to invest with Betterment is very low.
+For accounts worth $0-$10,000, the fee is 0.25% if you auto-deposit at least $100 a month.
 When you open any investing account, auto-deposit is strongly recommended.

 You can’t spend money you don’t see so auto-deposit fits right into LMM’s set it and forget it philosophy.
 We don’t want you to spend lots of time on your investments.
 Auto-deposit removes the need not only to remember to do it but actually doing it once you remember you’re supposed to.

 If you don’t set up auto-deposit, the fee is $3 a month for the same $0-$10,000 range.